Household Skin Irritants

-Skin can exhibit allergic reactions to a wide range of standard household products, from clothing to jewelry.
+Skin can exhibit allergic reactions to a wide range of standard household products used for cleaning or home improvement.
 Such allergies may also develop over time after repeated exposure to the substance.
 Here are a few common culprits:

 Cleaning Can Be Irritating

 Cleaning products, particularly cleaning solvents, cause contact dermatitis reactions.
 This means the skin reacts to the material, but the reaction is not technically caused by allergies.
 However, resistance to household irritants can wear down over time if you expose skin to a lot of these products.

 Soaps, detergents, fabric softeners, and drain cleaners can all contain harsh chemicals that irritate the skin and cause red, dry, cracked skin, mild swelling and blisters.